brettz9/jtlt/README.md

         - Go by last template if match (with option to give warning, as in XSLT)
         - [Default template rules](http://docstore.mik.ua/orelly/xml/xmlnut/ch08_07.htm).
 - Reconcile a [non-eval PR for JSONPath](https://github.com/s3u/JSONPath/pull/4) with my [own fork](https://github.com/brettz9/JSONPath).
 The OR condition (outside of filters) is another important feature as would be schema-aware path results.
+- Allow hybrid JSON/Jamilih or JSON/(X)HTML/XML so that one can add XPath or query into HTML in a relevant manner